 Our rules ensure that renewing home and motor insurance consumers are quoted prices that are no more than they would be quoted as a new customer through the same channel.
 We are also making it simpler for customers to stop automatic renewals if they wish to do so.
 We are also enhancing our product governance rules to ensure that firms deliver fair value on all their insurance products.

-These rules supersede the General insurance distribution chain: Finalised guidance for insurance product manufacturers and distributors (FG19/05), which will be withdrawn when they come into effect.
+These rules supersede the General insurance distribution chain: Finalised guidance for insurance product manufacturers and distributors (FG19/05), which we withdrew on 1 October 2021.